What is a TRIR? TRIR stands for “Total Recordable Incident Rate.”

-It is a mathematical computation that takes into account how many OSHA recordable incidents your company has per number of hours worked and this number can determine your company’s fate in ISNetworld.
-Here is the TRIR formula:
+It is a mathematical computation that takes into account how many OSHA recordable incidents your company has per number of hours worked and this number can determine your company’s fate in ISNetworld®.

-The higher your TRIR number the more likely that your company will lose points in ISNetworld and chances are your grade will suffer.
+The higher your TRIR number the more likely that your company will lose points in ISNetworld® and chances are your grade will suffer.
 If your TRIR gets too high, some companies won’t let you work for them at all.

-If your number is below the industry average, your company will be considered “safety conscious” and your ISNetworld will grade will reflect that in a positive manner.
-If your TRIR is above the industry average, unfortunately your company will be viewed as unsafe and your score in ISNetworld will suffer.
+If your number is below the industry average, your company will be considered “safety conscious” and your ISNetworld® will grade will reflect that in a positive manner.
+If your TRIR is above the industry average, unfortunately your company will be viewed as unsafe and your score in ISNetworld® will suffer.

 If you are a small company you really need to be extra careful and make sure that you don’t have even a single OSHA recordable incident.
 Even one OSHA recordable can put your TRIR above the industry average.